Introduction

 Harvest and Storage

 Leeks can be harvested once the base reaches at least 1" diameter.
 Soil often clings to freshly harvested leeks.
-Carefully using a pressure washer or hose nozzle with a strong jet of water may be required to sufficiently clean soil particles from leeks for storage or market.
+A pressure washer or hose nozzle with a strong jet of water can be carefully used to sufficiently clean soil particles from leeks for storage or market.
 Optimum storage conditions are 32°F with 95-100% relative humidity to prevent wilting.
-Leeks typically maintain quality in storage for two to three weeks.
-Under ideal conditions, up to eight weeks is possible.
+Leeks typically maintain quality in storage for 2-3 weeks.
+Under ideal conditions, up to 8 weeks is possible.
 Store separately from ethylene-producing crops.